PxyUp/Revact/README.md

 Library use requestAnimationFrame over change detection, it is mean if you will apply two classes in one time, will be just one render.

-# About library
-1. Size - **1.38 kB**  gzip, **4.1 kB** no gzip
-2. The library rewrites only the changes and only where necessary, as a virtual house, only there is no comparison process
-3. Speed - **Trying to guarantee 60 fps**
-4. Import naming of function/classes not finally *can be discussed*
-5. **Tree-shaking in components and in template !!!**

 # How use
 ```bash
 yarn add faster-dom@0.0.2-alpha